ssfsx17/ffpnp/Combat.md

 Regen - Regain 5% HP every round.

+Regen-Asylum - Regain 5% HP every round.

-Regen-Plus - Regain 10% HP every round.
+Regen-Major - Regain 10% HP every round.

+Regen-Medica - Regain 5% HP every round.

 Resilient - Magic Evasion is increased by 50 against status-causing magic.
 If the spell has both a damage and status component, then it is possible for the damage to occur but the status to be evaded.